-We are a clinical stage biotechnology company developing AK002, our wholly owned monoclonal antibody that has demonstrated pharmacodynamic activity and improved patient symptoms in Phase 1 trials.
+We are a clinical stage biotechnology company developing AK002, our wholly owned monoclonal antibody, for the treatment of various eosinophil and mast cell related diseases.
+AK002 demonstrated pharmacodynamic activity in both of our completed Phase 1 trials, and in the single ascending dose Phase 1 trial involving patients with indolent systemic mastocytosis ("ISM"), patients reported improvements in their symptoms.
 AK002 selectively targets both eosinophils and mast cells, which are types of white blood cells that are widely distributed in the body and play a central role in the inflammatory response.
 Inappropriately activated eosinophils and mast cells have been identified as key drivers in a number of severe diseases affecting the gastrointestinal tract, eyes, skin, lungs and other organs.
 As such, AK002 has the potential to treat a large number of severe diseases.
-We are developing AK002 for the treatment of eosinophilic gastritis ("EG") and eosinophilic gastroenteritis ("EGE").
-In addition, we are conducting studies in indolent systemic mastocytosis ("ISM"), chronic urticaria ("CU") and severe allergic conjunctivitis ("SAC") and are evaluating additional indications for future development.
+We are developing AK002 for the treatment of eosinophilic gastroits ("EG") and eosinophilic gastroenteritis ("EGE").
+In addition, we are conducting studies in ISM, chronic urticaria ("CU") and severe allergic conjunctivitis ("SAC") and are evaluating additional indications for future development.

-Despite the knowledge that eosinophils and mast cells drive many pathological conditions, there are no approved therapies that selectively target eosinophils and mast cells.
+Despite the knowledge that eosinophils and mast cells drive many pathological conditions, there are no approved therapies that selectively target both eosinophils and mast cells.
 Current treatments for the diseases we are pursuing are non-selective and often come with serious side effects that make them unsuitable for long term use.
 AK002 binds to Siglec-8, an inhibitory receptor found on eosinophils and mast cells, which represents a novel way to selectively deplete or inhibit these important immune cells and thereby resolve inflammation.
 We believe AK002 is the only Siglec-8 targeting antibody currently in clinical development and has the potential to be an alternative to current treatments.